Trigger Guide For Google Tag Manager

 And that’s it.
 If you’re in the tag creation workflow, you will now return to your tag, where you can add other triggers or an exception.

-If you want to add multiple triggers to a single tag, it’s the same as before: multiple triggers on the tag are in an either-or relationship.
+If you want to add multiple triggers to a single tag, do note that multiple triggers on the tag are in an either-or relationship.
 So having multiple triggers on a tag will make the tag fire when any of the triggers fire, which means that your tag can fire multiple times on a page unintentionally.

-However, if the underlying event on these multiple triggers is the same (e.g. Click), your tag will fire only once for every click event regardless of if there’s overlap in the triggers.
+However, if the underlying event on these multiple triggers is the same (e.g. Click), your tag will, by default, fire only once for every click event regardless of if there’s overlap in the triggers.
+You can change this behavior by opening the tag’s advanced settings:

 dataLayer, the blocking trigger can only block a trigger which fires on the same ‘event’, since they are evaluated at the same time against the same value of the ‘event’ key (complicated, I know!).